 If you’re going to fling the headphones into a bag for travelling, I’d suggest using the supplied case.
-This has also been improved: the outside now has a tougher nylon finish and the inside finally has a compartment for cables.
+This has also undergone improvements: the outside has a tougher nylon finish and the inside finally has a compartment for cables.

-The Sony WH-1000XM3 are the most feature-packed headphones I’ve tested.
-Well, the 1000XM2 were – and the 1000XM3 just builds on top of what was already an comprehensive offering.
+The Sony WH-1000XM3 are among the most feature-packed headphones I’ve tested.
+Well, the 1000XM2 were – and the 1000XM3 build on top of an already comprehensive offering.

-I’ll start with the new stuff, and the most significant change: improved NC and audio performance.
-There’s a new chip inside, the snappily named HD Noise Cancelling Processor QN1, and it boasts four times the signal processing performance over the old chip.
+I’ll start with the new stuff, and the most significant change: improved noise-cancelling and audio performance.
+There’s a new chip, snappily named the HD Noise Cancelling Processor QN1, and it boasts four times the signal processing performance than the old chip.

 Most noise-cancelling headphones are built to steady, tackle low-frequency sounds such as plane or car engines.
-The QN1 chip is supposed to be better than its predecessor at handling mid to high, which means the Sony WH-1000XM3 theoretically do a better job of tackling voices and non-vehicular sounds.
+The QN1 chip intends to be better than its predecessor at handling mid to high, which means the Sony WH-1000XM3 theoretically do a better job of tackling voices and non-vehicular sounds.

-The Sony WH-1000XM3 also has a new charging system.
-Gone is the old micro-USB charging port, replaced with the new USB-C standard.
-That’s good because adopters of the latest Android smartphones will be able to pull double duty with just one charging cable.
+The WH-1000XM3 also features a new charging system.
+The old micro-USB charging port has gone, replaced with the new USB-C standard.
+That’s a good decision, primarily as adopters of Android smartphones can now pull double duty with just one charging cable.
 Although USB-C is a welcome addition, it appears this is just for charging – I couldn’t find a way to use it for music as you can on the B&W PX.

 The Quick Charge feature has been drastically improved, too.
-Just 10 minutes of charging will yield five hours of battery life, as opposed to 70 minutes.
+10 minutes of charging yields five hours of battery life, as opposed to 70 minutes.
 A full charge from flat takes three hours, down from four.
-Battery life remains 30 hours with wireless and NC turned – an industry leading figure.
+Battery life stays at 30 hours with wireless and NC turned on.

-The automatic power-off feature, designed to save battery when no audio signal is detected, can now be adjusted.
-Sony’s Headphones Connect app lets you prolong the amount of time you have before the power cuts off.
-Those who just want the NC without listening to music can turn off the auto-off timer altogether.
+The automatic power-off feature to save battery when no audio signal is detected, can now be adjusted.
+Sony’s Headphones Connect app allows you prolong the amount of time you have before the power cuts off.
+Those who just want the NC without listening to music can turn the auto-off timer off altogether.
 I can confirm this is great for napping on planes.

-Finally for the new features, the left earcup has three extra microphones.
-These are dedicated to capturing your voice (for calls) and are separate from the microphones used for NC.
+Finally for the new features, the left earcup has three extra microphones inside.
+These are dedicated to capturing your voice (for calls) and are separate from the microphones that are used for NC.

-Above are the key changes and additions enjoyed by the Sony WH-1000XM3; what follows are features that carry over from the 1000XM2 and the original 1000X.
+Above are the key changes and additions enjoyed by the Sony WH-1000XM3; there are some features that follow over from the 1000XM2 and the original 1000X.
 These continue to be used because they’re just great ideas – and well implemented too.

 Hold your palm over the pad and you’ll activate the ‘Quick Attention’ mode, where your music is turned right down and the sounds of the outside world are let in.
-That’s ideal for a quick chat with the flight attendant or for hearing a train announcement, all without taking the headphones off.
+That’s ideal for a quick chat with the flight attendant or hearing a train announcement without taking them off.

-By default the NC is turned to maximum but you can tweak this in the app.
-Even better, the headphones work with the motion sensors in your phone, and can offer different levels of NC depending on what you’re doing: sitting still, walking, running or commuting.
+By default the NC is turned up to maximum, but you can tweak this in the app.
+Even better, the headphones work with the motion sensors in your phone, and can offer different levels of NC depending on whether you’re sitting still, walking, running or commuting.

 I’ve set the ‘walking’ option to 50% NC so I can have some situational awareness while going around town on foot (and not risk being run over).
 I want the full NC treatment on noisy trains, however.
 The automation works: soon after getting on a train, I hear the headphones go ‘ping’ and ramp up the silence.

 There’s also a handy ‘Personal NC Optimizer’ function, which analyses the shape of your head and detects if you’re wearing glasses or if you have big hair.
-(Good for Colin Kaepernick, then.)
-The headphones cater the noise cancellation to you by playing a series of test tones and working out what’s going on around your ears.
+The headphones cater the noise cancellation to you by playing a series of test tones and working out what’s happening around your ears.

-I wear glasses half the time, which means half the time the headphones’ cushions don’t form a perfect seal around my ears.
-To my ears, the Optimizer does make a difference in improving the quality of noise cancellation.
+I wear glasses half the time, which means the headphones’ cushions don’t form a perfect seal around my ears.
+To my ears, the Optimizer makes a difference in improving the quality of noise cancellation.

-The Optimizer is also said to factor in atmospheric pressure, but I’m not so sure about this one.
+The Optimizer is also said to factor in atmospheric pressure, but I’m not so sure.
 Apparently changes in pressure can impact the effectiveness of noise cancellation.